By now, the fastest-growing companies know that gender and racial representation are crucial to succeed in today's

 - Using gender-neutral pronouns and ethnically neutral descriptions

 - Taking out any overly casual or gendered language

 - Eliminating age signifiers and ensuring job requirements aren’t segmenting out untraditional applicants

 - Ensuring you are not collecting personal identifiers that could introduce bias

 Effective job descriptions will attract top talent and expand your applicant pool.
-The removal of personal identifiers will allow you to look at their qualifications as objectively as possible.
+Removing personal identifiers will allow you to look at their qualifications objectively.

 Develop a diverse interview panel

 In 2014, Intel began requiring that interview panels for all new hires include at least two members of underrepresented communities.
 Since then, Intel's diversity numbers have shot up.